iLikeToBeAnonymous/GitHub_CheatSheet/PowerShell-SymLinks_HardLinks_and_DirectoryJunctions.md

 from within file explorer would reveal the contents of the folder at the UNC path defined for the variable `$realLocation`, but its path in your file explorer would show up as the path `C:\Users\YourUsername\Documents\IAmSymLink`.
 As an additional note, opening a file via the folder in the sym link will make its path appear to the opening program as being via the sym link, NOT its real location.

+**WARNING!!!** ATTEMPTING TO COPY/PASTE THE SYMLINK TO A DIFFERENT LOCATION WILL RESULT IN COPYING THE ENTIRE CONTENTS OF THE SYMLINK JUST LIKE A REGULAR FOLDER!